 After the list of actions, there are options for creating a shipment or purchasing a shipping label.

 The default is to just send the order to the ORDERS page - no shipment is created automatically.

-If you also specify a saved carrier selection, then the order will be put onto the READY TO SHIP screen automatically, with the correct saved carrier selection.
+If you also specify a shipping preset, then the order will be put onto the READY TO SHIP screen automatically, with the correct shipping preset.
 All you have to do is click a button to purchase the shipping label.